Nurul Amin: Chief Minister

 After the death of Jinnah, Amin was nominated as the Chief Minister of East Bengal in September 1948 by Khawaja Nazimuddin, who succeeded Jinnah as Governor General.

 Amin worked for the Muslim League in East Bengal, while continuing his relief programme for the population.
 As Chief Minister, his relations were significantly strained with Prime Minister Liaquat Ali Khan and the Governor-General of Pakistan Khawaja Nazimuddin.
 Soon after the assassination of Liaquat Ali Khan, Amin was appointed as Minister of Supply.
 He was elected as a member of the Pakistan National Assembly from 1947 until 1954.
 Amin assumed the office of Chief Minister in a few weeks.

 Historians have noted that Amin's government was not strong enough to administer the provincial state; it was completely under the control of the central government of Nazimuddin.
-His government did not enjoy enough power, and lacked vision, imagination and initiatives.
+His government did not enjoy enough power, and lacked vision, imagination, and initiatives.
 Amin failed to counter the Communist Party's influence in the region, which widely took the credit for turning the language movement in 1952 into a large unified mass protest.

 Language Movement

 During Amin's term as Chief Minister, Governor General Nazimuddin (also from East Bengal but bilingual) reiterated the federal government's position that while Bengali was the language of virtually all East Pakistanis as well as the majority of Pakistanis as a whole, it was not to be considered a national language on a par with Urdu.
 In response, the Bengali language movement developed, and the ruling Muslim League lost popularity in East Pakistan.
 Both Nazimuddin and Amin failed to integrate the East Pakistani population with that of West Pakistan, and eventually the East Pakistan Muslim League lost significant administrative control of the province.
-Amin on the other hand, held Communist Party responsible for this failure, accusing them of provoking the language movement.
+Amin on the other hand, held the Communist Party responsible for this failure, accusing them of provoking the language movement.

 Public dissatisfaction with Amin had grown since October 1951, when Nazimuddin became prime minister.
 Amin expelled dissidents from within the ranks of the Muslim League, but doing so simply strengthened opposition to the party.
 In early 1952, students protested against Prime Minister Nazimuddin's declaration in the provincial capital Dacca (now Dhaka) that Urdu would be the sole national language.
 During the unrest, the East Pakistan Police opened fire, killing student activists.
 This raised more opposition in the region to the Muslim League.
 PM Mohammad Ali Bogra (also a Bengali) visited East Bengal in early 1954 in an attempt to rally support for the League, but it was too late.
 Leading politicians in West and East Pakistan called for Amin's resignation, and new elections were soon held.